Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Background

-\paragraph{Adaptive Resampling.} In~\cite{wight2020solving}, a strategy to adaptively resample the residual collocation points based on the magnitude of the residual is proposed.
+\paragraph{Adaptive Resampling} In~\cite{wight2020solving}, a strategy to adaptively resample the residual collocation points based on the magnitude of the residual is proposed.
 While this approach improves the approximation, the training process must be interrupted and the MSE evaluated on the residual points to deterministically resample the ones with the highest error.
 After each resampling step, the number of residual points grows, increasing computational complexity.

-\paragraph{Stochastic Gradient Descent.} A training procedure where a different subset of collocation points are randomly sampled at each iteration was proposed by~\cite{wang2020understanding}.
-While stochastic gradient descent approaches a global minimum in an infinite limit~\cite{zhou2019sgd}, it is a random method that relies on sufficient random sampling and an large training horizon, which may be computationally intractable.

-\paragraph{Time-Adaptive Approaches.} In~\cite{wight2020solving}, another method is suggested, which divides the time axis into several smaller intervals, and trains PINNs separately on them, either sequentially or in parallel.
-This approach is time-consuming due to the need to train multiple PINNs.

-\paragraph{Neural Tangent Kernel (NTK) Weighting.} Most recently, \cite{wang2020and} introduced weights on the collocation and boundary losses, which are updated via neural tangent kernels.
-This approach derives a deterministic kernel which remains constant during training.
+In \cite{tang2022adaptive}, resampling of the collocation points for solving the steady-state Fokker-Planck PDE is performed using an approximate density function, while in \cite{feng2021solving}, this work is extended to time-evolution problems by means of an adaptive density approximation method based on normalizing flows.